frederic-perez/AmE-dictionary/data/idioms.md

 __hold (one’s) nerve__ To remain calm, steady, and resolute, especially in the face of danger or adversity.
 __hold (one’s) nose__
 __hold (one’s) water__ To be calm or patient; to stop making pressing demands, requests, or solicitations. _You kids hold your water back there or I swear I’ll turn this car right around!_
+__hold (someone, something, or an animal) back (from someone or something)__ :two: To restrain someone, something, or an animal from getting at or getting to someone or something. _The parents held the children back from the cake and ice cream until the hostess said she was ready._ _Please hold back your dog._ _The GPU shortage is holding OpenAI back from its true potential._
+__hold (someone) accountable (for someone)__ To deem someone responsible for something. _I don’t care if Vince is trying to blame this blunder on his staff—I hold him accountable._
 __hold (someone) in good stead__ Especially of a talent, ability, or experience, to prove particularly useful or beneficial to someone in the future.
+__hold (something) in store (for one)__
 __hold a candle__
 __hold a grudge__ To feel angry with someone who has done something to upset you in the past.
 __hold a/the wolf by the ear(s)__ To be in a difficult and precarious situation from which it is as dangerous to extricate oneself as it is to remain in it. _I’m afraid we’re holding a wolf by the ears regarding our current healthcare system.
 It would be unthinkable to completely overhaul it, but it is dangerously untenable in its current condition._